What Happens If a Cricket Match Is Stopped Due to Rain? | Full Breakdown

 Have you ever heard the phrase “Rain stopped play” and immediately felt that sinking disappointment?
 We all have!
 Picture this: Your favorite team is on fire, the crowd is buzzing, and suddenly the dark clouds roll in.
 The covers come out.
 Umbrellas pop open.
 And the umpires walk off.
 It’s a familiar and frustrating scene for every cricket fan.

-In this blog post, we’re diving deep into how rain impacts cricket matches from Test matches to T20s and what rules the ICC has to ensure fairness.
+In this blog post, we’re diving deep into how rain impacts cricket matches, from Test matches to T20s, and what rules the ICC has to ensure fairness.
 Whether you’re a new fan or a seasoned cricket buff, you’ll walk away knowing exactly how rain shapes the outcome of a game.
 Let’s unravel this damp drama, shall we?

 A Brief History: Cricket and the Rain – An Old Rivalry